MCPSA RESEARCH-Enrollment Trends in Missouri Charter Schools. A 2019 – 2025 Analysis

 Overall Enrollment Landscape 2019-2025

 The Missouri charter school sector’s evolution from 2019 to 2025 reflects broader changes in urban education.
 The total student population across both sectors has declined from 61,410 students in 2019 to 54,848 by 2025, indicating significant demographic shifts in both cities.
-Missouri’s charters however showed an overall growth of 3.1%, adding 750 students to their total enrollment, while district schools in the same cities declined by 11.0% (-3,751 students).
-Charter schools have maintained growth while district schools experienced sustained decreases.
+Missouri’s charters showed an overall growth of 3.1%, adding 750 students to their total enrollment, while district schools in the same cities declined by 11.0% (-3,751 students).
+Charter schools have maintained steady growth while district schools have experienced sustained decreases.
 The percentage of students in each type of school now stands at 55.2% for district schools and 44.8% for charter schools.
-In 2019 charters represented 41% of the student population in both cities, representing a gradual but steady shift toward the charter sector.
+In 2019, charters represented 41% of the student population in both cities, representing a gradual but steady shift toward the charter sector.
 This demonstrates the increasing role of charter schools in urban education.

 Geographic Analysis: Tale of Two Cities